airwick989/eCamion-OCPP/README.md

 - `React` & Hooks (`useState`, `useEffect`)
 - `axios` from `../services/api`: Handles HTTP requests to the backend.
 - `BasicTabs` from `../components/TabPanel`: Renders the main data visualization in tabbed format.
-- (Commented-out) Material UI components for dropdowns: `CustomFormControl`, `InputLabel`, `Select`, `MenuItem`

 ---

 #### **Summary**

 The `Home.js` component functions as the main entry point for users to view EV charging cabinet analytics.
-It pulls data on available sites/cabinets, passes this data to a tabbed panel, and sets the stage for future enhancements like interactive site/station selection.
+It pulls data on available sites/cabinets, passes this data to a tabbed panel, and contains the entirety of the application.